"It might sound crazy to most, but we are serious about donating 100% of profits!"

 Few, if any, chalk companies out there are willing to be as open about this as we are.
 But, we honestly don't have anything to hide.
 In fact, we want to be as transparent as possible!

-The chalk is heat-treated in a hot oven to remove moisture right before bagging.
-Providing the driest possible chalk for you
+Our chalk is heat treated right before bagging.
+Providing the driest possible chalk you can buy!
+Who else does that?

 Sealed in a air-tight bag with a resealable zipper you can use over and over again